pryorda/vmware_exporter/README.md

 ```
 Switching sections can be done by adding ?section=limited to the URL.

+#### Montitoring the exporter metrics

+The exporter exposes metrics about its own behavior as [recommended](https://prometheus.io/docs/instrumenting/writing_clientlibs/#exposition) by Prometheus.

+Those metrics are available in the `/metrics` page.
+By default, those metrics are only exposed in the 'default' section (no need to collect it multiple times).
+This behavior can be controlled using the `VSPHERE_EXPORTER_METRICS` variable or using `exporter_metrics` in the configuration file.

+The metrics about the vmware_exporter process are only available on Linux (see [prometheus/client_python](https://github.com/prometheus/client_python#process-collector)).

 #### Environment Variables
 | Variable                      	| Precedence             | Defaults | Description                                      				|
 | --------------------------------------| ---------------------- | -------- | --------------------------------------------------------------------------|